Jarvis-Consulting-Group/jarvis_data_eng-alfettox/linux_sql/sql/README.md

 ###### Data Query Language (DQL)
 ###### Question: How can you produce a list of facilities that charge a fee to members, and that fee is less than 1/50th of the monthly maintenance cost?
 Return the facid, facility name, member cost, and monthly maintenance of the facilities in question.
-    exercises=# select facid, name, membercost, monthlymaintenance from facilities where membercost >0 AND membercost < monthlymaintenance /50;
+    select facid, name, membercost, monthlymaintenance from facilities where membercost >0 AND membercost < monthlymaintenance /50;

 ###### Question: How can you produce a list of all facilities with the word 'Tennis' in their name?
-    exercises=# select * from facilities where name like '%Tennis%' exercises-# ;
+    select * from facilities where name like '%Tennis%'

-    # How can you retrieve the details of facilities with ID 1 and 5?
+###### Question: How can you retrieve the details of facilities with ID 1 and 5?
 Try to do it without using the OR operator.
     select * from facilities where in (1,5);

 ###### Question: How can you produce a list of members who joined after the start of September 2012?
 Return the memid, surname, firstname, and joindate of the members in question.
-    exercises=# select * from members where joindate > '2012-09-01'
+    select * from members where joindate > '2012-09-01'

 ###### Question: You, for some reason, want a combined list of all surnames and all facility names.
 Yes, this is a contrived example :-).
 Produce that list!

 ###### Question: union of surnames from members table and facilities names

+    SELECT
-    SELECT surname
+        surname
+    FROM
-    FROM members
+        members
     UNION
+    SELECT
-    SELECT name
+        name
+    FROM
-    FROM facilities;
+        facilities;

 ###### Question: List of the start times for bookings by members named 'David Farrell'?

+    SELECT
-    SELECT b.starttime
+        b.starttime
+    FROM
-    FROM bookings AS b
+        bookings AS b
-    INNER JOIN members AS m ON b.memid = m.memid AND m.firstname = 'David' AND m.surname = 'Farrell';
+        INNER JOIN members AS m ON b.memid = m.memid
+        AND m.firstname = 'David'
+        AND m.surname = 'Farrell';

 ###### Question: JOIN EXAMPLE

+    SELECT
-    SELECT b.starttime as start, f.name
+        b.starttime as start, f.name
+    FROM
-    FROM bookings as b
+        bookings as b
     INNER JOIN facilities as f ON b.facid = f.facid
+    WHERE
-    WHERE date = '2012-09-21';
+        date = '2012-09-21';

 ###### Question: How can you produce a list of the start times for bookings for tennis courts, for the date '2012-09-21'?
 Return a list of start time and facility name pairings, ordered by the time.
     SELECT b.starttime AS start, f.name AS name
     FROM facilities f
     INNER JOIN bookings b
         ON f.facid = b.facid
     WHERE
         f.name IN ('Tennis Court 2','Tennis Court 1')
-    AND
-    b.starttime >= '2012-09-21' AND b.starttime < '2012-09-22'
+    AND b.starttime >= '2012-09-21' AND b.starttime < '2012-09-22'
     ORDER BY b.starttime;

-# SELF join example
 ###### Question: How can you output a list of all members, including the individual who recommended them (if any)?
 Ensure that results are ordered by (surname, firstname).
     SELECT
       mems.firstname as memfname,